FirebaseExtended/action-hosting-deploy/README.md

 ### `firebaseServiceAccount` _{string}_ (required)

 This is a service account JSON key.
+The easiest way to set it up is to run `firebase init hosting:github`.
+However, it can also be [created manually](./docs/service-account.md).

 It's important to store this token as an
 [encrypted secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)